gavinmcfarland/mole/README.md

 })
 ```

-See the [examples]() for different ways of configuring it in your project.
+See the [examples](https://github.com/limitlessloop/mole/tree/master/examples) for different ways of configuring your project.

 ### Config Options